JasonShin/fp-core.rs/README.md

 we hope to make learning FP easier.

-Where applicable, this document uses terms defined in the [Fantasy Land spec](https://github.com/fantasyland/fantasy-land) and Rust programming language to give code examples
+Where applicable, this document uses terms defined in the [Fantasy Land spec](https://github.com/fantasyland/fantasy-land) and Rust programming language to give code examples.

+Also please be mindful that the project sometimes utilise FP related crates that are unfinished but contains a specific typeclass or data type that is appropriate to give an explanation.

 __Table of Contents__
 <!-- RM(noparent,notop) -->